 View the great crested newt habitat improvement plan: Westfield Common

-Project update
+Project updates

-These improvements are in addition to the continuing complementary conservation work of local volunteers, guided by Surrey Wildlife Trust, in line with the wider management plan for the Common.
+These improvements are in addition to the continuing complementary conservation work of local volunteers, guided by Surrey Wildlife Trust, in line with the wider management plan for the common.

 View the great crested newts improvement plan: year one report